Stages of Culture Shock

 First phase: Being happy and excited

-When you arrive at your new posting abroad, everything seems to be exotic and interesting.
+When you arrive at your new posting abroad, everything seems exotic and interesting.
 You are curious to explore your new surroundings.
 You mainly see the positive side of your relocation.
 You are in a state of euphoria.
-Here in Cape Town it is easy to be carried away in that pink bubble as everything seems so colorful, happy, vibrant, cheap and exciting.
+Here in Cape Town, it is easy to be excited as everything seems so colorful, happy, vibrant and for some it is a really cheap destination so you might shop at your heart's content.
+This state lasts usually for a couple of weeks, maybe some months, depending if you are starting your new expat life in a hotel or have to find your ways around the city organizing your new life and looking for a new home right from the start.

 Second phase: Feeling overwhelmed